-- All accidents must be reported to the Main Office within 1 hour. - All eye, neck, back and knee accidents / injuries require immediate medical attention, no matter how minor. - All accident reports must be 100% complete and turned in to the Main Office within 24 hours of accident. - All accidents require: - a) OSHA 301 Form and Company Accident Form - b) First Report of Accident Form (per specific state insurance requirements) - c) Substance Abuse Results Form (if applicable)
+- All accidents must be reported to the Main Office within 1 hour. - All eye, neck, back and knee accidents / injuries require immediate medical attention. - All Accident Reports must be completed and turned in to the Main Office within 24 hours of the accident. - All accidents require: - a) OSHA 301 Form and Company Accident Form - b) First Report of Accident Form (per specific state insurance requirements) - c) Substance Abuse Results Form (if applicable)